How to Travel Sustainably in Graz

 All the experiences I’ve shared above only helped to grow my appreciation of Graz, and this is a city I have visited five times before and which, wrongly, I thought I knew well.

 However, this time I came with the intent to understand this beautiful city in a more meaningful way and have a more immersive experience.
-I wanted not just to visit the place but really see it.
+I wanted not just to go on a walking tour of Graz but really see it.
 And in doing so gaining a greater appreciation of the people, its culture, history, and sense of community.

 Bio